About the Business Growth Programme 2

 If you would like to meet with a member of the team to discuss your potential project, we are offering 15 minute appointments at Lancaster Circus.

 Please contact the BGP2 Grants Hotline number on 0121 464 6456 to arrange a meeting.

 Alternatively, if you are based in The Marches LEP area and would prefer to meet with your local Growth Hub, you can arrange an appointment with them directly on the following number: 0345 600 0727

-The Business Development & Innovation Team – an award winning team
+The Business Development and Innovation Team – an award winning team

 The BDI team has a track record in delivering excellence.

-Summative Assessment Report of the Business Growth Programme 2016 – 2018
+Summative Assessment Report of the Business Growth Programme 2016 to 2018

 An external evaluation of the Business Growth Programme (BGP) has been commissioned and is attached for your perusal.
 Whilst BGP closed in December 2018, the evaluation report provides a detailed evaluation of the programme and highlights not only the success of the programme, but the longer term impact of the programme on the economy.